SSchonecker/little-maze/README.md

 Provided a correct database, the entire app should start with the /runXXserver.bash files and the site can then be found at https://localhost:2200/. <br/>
 **The database set-up might be an issue at this point...**<br/>
-The ports used are 2200 for the FE server, 2222 for the API server and 2220 for the database.
+The ports used are 2200 for the FE server, 2222 for the API server and 4444 for the docker-based database.